eimernase/ringbot/README.md

 xtigervncviewer -SecurityTypes VncAuth -passwd /home/$USER/.vnc/passwd :1
 ```
 This should give you a new desktop running i3 with a resolution of 1280x800.

 You can switch workspaces with cmd+number (i.e. ALT+5 switches to workspace 5 if cmd was set to ALT) and open up terminal windows with cmd+return.
 To run programs with dmenu (i.e. ring-qt) press cmd+d and type in the name.

-Now fire up the PoP mining tab in your ring-qt wallet on workspace 2 then run ./ringbot.sh from a terminal window on workspace 1 and watch your bot bang away at the puzzles :)
+Now fire up the PoP mining tab in your ring-qt wallet on workspace 2 then run ./ringbot.sh from a terminal window on workspace 1 and watch the bot try to solve puzzles, which sometimes works out :)

-Need assistance?
-You can find me on https://discord.gg/VuvMxRf
-eimernase

-*Donations (BTC)
-1NBxtNyrQJThZbHDudFDMGyfEUMW173pfg*
+To stop the script switch back to workspace 1 and hit CTRL+C.